Aeternity (AE) Price Reaches $0.13 on Exchanges

 - Axiom (AXIOM) traded up 1.3% against the dollar and now trades at $0.0042 or 0.00000108 BTC.

-Aeternity (CRYPTO:AE) uses the hashing algorithm.
-Its genesis date was December 29th, 2016.
-Aeternity’s total supply is 341,652,803 tokens and its circulating supply is 295,831,860 tokens.
+AE uses the hashing algorithm.
+It launched on December 29th, 2016.
+Aeternity’s total supply is 342,007,646 tokens and its circulating supply is 296,186,703 tokens.
+The Reddit community for Aeternity is /r/Aeternity and the currency’s Github account can be viewed here.
+Aeternity’s official Twitter account is @aetrnty and its Facebook page is accessible here.
 The official website for Aeternity is www.aeternity.com.
-Aeternity’s official Twitter account is @aetrnty and its Facebook page is accessible here.
-The Reddit community for Aeternity is /r/Aeternity and the currency’s Github account can be viewed here.

 Buying and Selling Aeternity

-Aeternity can be bought or sold on the following cryptocurrency exchanges: DragonEX, Liqui, Kyber Network, Koinex, Radar Relay, ZB.COM, OOOBTC, FCoin, CoinBene, Mercatox, BigONE, Tokenomy, LATOKEN, OKEx, HitBTC, IDAX, OTCBTC, BitMart, Crex24, HADAX, Gate.io, Bithumb, Binance and Zebpay.
-It is usually not possible to purchase alternative cryptocurrencies such as Aeternity directly using US dollars.
-Investors seeking to acquire Aeternity should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Aeternity using one of the exchanges listed above.
+Aeternity can be purchased on the following cryptocurrency exchanges: OKEx, DragonEX, Tokenomy, OTCBTC, IDAX, OOOBTC, Koinex, Liqui, Binance, Zebpay, BigONE, LATOKEN, Crex24, Kyber Network, FCoin, Radar Relay, Gate.io, HADAX, ZB.COM, Bithumb, HitBTC, Mercatox, BitMart and CoinBene.
+It is usually not possible to buy alternative cryptocurrencies such as Aeternity directly using U.S. dollars.
+Investors seeking to trade Aeternity should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Aeternity using one of the exchanges listed above.

 Receive News & Updates for Aeternity Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Aeternity and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.